htc4/Alla/README.md

 ### Description
 The "About Us" section describes the page and organization for information.
 It provides contact information for ordering food.

+### Description
+The section is intended for e-mail. to log in by mail․
 ## Log in
 ![alt text](<https://github.com/htc4/Alla/blob/main/Images/log%20in.png>)